username34829/Java-2024-25/README.md

 sorry looks mess, im new here and i dont know much about anything here. so no judge here, just explore.

+note that the OOP folder and inside of the topic folder (in src folder file) have the same file name of "Main.java" and "Pen.java" i use the same file with different topic and update them when uploading it here. the reason for this is because i can learn faster when i use the same object (or class) on the topic. i pair them and see how it changes overtime when learning new concept. tho by the end of my learning in OOP im going to create a new Folder about project (it consist of basic, intermid, and OOP concept)

 thats all. thanks.